jakebuceac/e-card-generator-app/README.md

 ## Authors

-Written by Jake Buceac in November 2023.
+Written by Jake Buceac in April 2023.